Back

 • Long intros before the point

-• Ignoring trends when they fit your niche
+• Ignoring trends that clearly fit your niche

 • Over-editing that distracts from the idea